Qubit-Efficient Quantum Annealing for Stochastic Unit Commitment: Proposed QPHR-ADMM Algorithm

 In order to eliminate continuous slack variables $\mathcal{S}_i$s, it is necessary to derive their analytic expressions.
 Considering the minimization of $\mathcal{L}$ with respect to slack variables, the first-order necessary condition with respect to $\mathcal{S}$ for optimality can be expressed as

 Solving (\ref{eq:10}), the square form of slack variables can be obtained as

 From (\ref{eq:11}), when $\lambda_{i}+\sigma g_{i}(\boldsymbol{x}) \leq 0$, $\mathcal{S}_{i}{}^{2}$ is non-negative, which means that the solution satisfies the $i$-th constraint $g_{i}(\boldsymbol{x}) \leq 0$.
-In contrast, it indicates that the solution is not within the feasible region.
+Otherwise, it indicates that the solution is not within the feasible region.
 Next, substituting the above results into the augmented penalty function, the corresponding PHR-based expression is given as follows,

 Combining the above two situations, the PHR-based augmented Lagrangian function can be concisely rewritten as

 which can be solved by iterative algorithm as follows.